-Visiting to the Trust's hospital sites has been permitted throughout the pandemic in the following circumstances:
+Visiting to the Trust's hospital sites continues to be permitted in the following circumstances:

 - The patient is receiving end-of-life care